EarthScope/rover/docs/commands.md

 This command also indexes modified data in the store before processing.

+See `rover subscribe` for similar functionality, but with regular updates.

 ##### Significant Parameters

 |  Name               | Default              | Description                    |